-It used to be something that happened rarely: a full-blown, last-minute cruise cancellation.
+It is something that happens rarely: a full-blown, last-minute cruise cancellation.

 Here are Cruise Critic's best tips for dealing with an unexpected, last-minute cruise cancellation -- and coming out the other side.
 It all starts with proper planning before you leave home.